wpledig/covid19-twitter-sentiment/exploration/README.md

 3. `src/get_daily_counts.py`

     This file calculates the number of tweets per day and stores that information in a CSV file titled `data/days_by_counts.csv`.

+4. `src/get_positivity_rate.py`

+    This file calculates the positivity rate of COVID-19 tests for each day based on data from the US Department of Health & Human Services.
+It then stores these rates in `data/positivity_rate.csv`.